-During AY 2017-18, the College allowed a small number of international students from the Naval Command College (NCC) and the Naval Staff College (NSC) to enroll and compete for the International M.A.
-Program (IPMAP).
-International students interested in this program will need to apply for admission, submit verification of a Bachelor's degree from an accredited institution in a sealed envelope from that institution, and demonstrate proficiency in English language comprehension and fluency.
-An admissions committee will evaluate their qualifications and grant conditional acceptance prior to the start of the academic year.
-Students will be formally accepted into the program after NWC professors and staff have an opportunity to evaluate the student's aptitude.
-Upon completion of the IPMAP, international students will receive an M.A. degree from the Naval War College at the graduation ceremony.
+International Programs allows a small number of international students from the Naval Command College and Naval Staff College, generally around 20%, to enroll and compete for a position in the International Master of Arts Program (IMAP).
+International students interested in this program must apply for admission.
+The application process includes submitting verification of a Bachelor's degree from an accredited institution, demonstrating proficiency in English language comprehension and fluency through the Taking of English as a Foreign Language (TOEFL) exam, undergoing a writing assessment, and completing a brief oral interview with members of the faculty.
+An admissions committee evaluates candidate's qualifications and grants conditional acceptance prior to the start of the academic year.
+Upon completion of the IMAP, international students receive a Master of Arts degree from the Naval War College at the graduation ceremony.
+More information on the IMAP is available from the International Military Student Officer.